tupatros/igitabo.github.io/index.md

-# Igitabo cy’ Indirimbo – Support
+# Igitabo cy’ Indirimbo App and Nyimbo za Wokovu App – Support

-Welcome to the support page for **Igitabo cy’ Indirimbo**!
+Welcome to the support page for **Igitabo cy’ Indirimbo and Nyimbo za Wokovu iOS apps**!

 **About the App:**
-Igitabo cy’ Indirimbo is a modern hymnbook app that helps you search, read, and favorite Christian songs anytime, anywhere.
+These are  modern hymnbook apps that helps you search, read, and favorite Christian songs for Kinyarwanda and Swahili anytime, anywhere.

 ---